LEVI'S VINTAGE ID.

 Vintage Dating Chart & Tables

-Check key details — red tab, care label, zipper brand — step by step to narrow down the production era of your vintage Levi's.
-Use the flowchart to identify the rough period, then consult the comparison tables for specifics.
+Check key details step by step to narrow down the production era of your vintage Levi's.
+Switch tabs for jeans or jacket.

 Follow from STEP 1 in order